SnakieJakie/More-Lights/README.md

+WARNING!!!
+It is not recommended to download this GitHub using the "Downlaod ZIP" button.
+Some files are named "GLDEFS1.txt" to make them coexist with the normal GLDEFS files.
+These lumps will NOT be loaded with any source port!
+This is not a bug!
+This is only for to please GitHub!

 More Lights is a mod for ZDoom hardware accelerated ports that adds more dynamic lighting effects to most IWads and mods.

 Supported IWads (GF = Glowing Flats, ODL = Overhauled Dynamic Lighting)